ADD-Faun/rpsTest/README.md

 - JavaScript
     - No errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - The following metrics were returned:
-      - There are 23 functions in this file.
+      - There are 24 functions in this file.
       - Function with the largest signature take 2 arguments, while the median is 0.
-      - Largest function has 15 statements in it, while the median is 2.
+      - Largest function has 13 statements in it, while the median is 3.
       - The most complex function has a cyclomatic complexity value of 9 while the median is 1.
-      - 31 warnings of "is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+      - 30 warnings of "is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."

 ### Unfixed Bugs

-  - Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.
+  - Console error: Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first.
+  This is due to a chrome update intended to stop auto play of videos/audio.
+  I believed it could be because of my 'document.addEventListener("DOMContentLoaded", function' used to add event listeners for buttons. but removing it and making the page not work still did not resovle the issue.

-  - Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received.
+  - Console error: Uncaught (in promise) Error: A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received.

 ------